ibm-cloud-docs/pattern-network-vrf-only/security-design.md

 | Security Focus | Centralized access control, which simplifies administration                 | Secure entry point, isolation of internal systems                       |
 | Attack Surface | Higher (internal systems directly exposed if the jump server is compromised) | Lower (internal systems protected even if the bastion host is compromised)     |
 {: caption="Table 5.
 Classic Data Center Jump server vs Bastion Host Matrix"}

+In this pattern, a Bastion host is deployed on a virtual server instance in a classic data center to control Secure remote administrative access of all devices within the IBM Cloud environment.